Last updated 15 February 2021 | Rates reviewed for all destinations listed. Changes include:

 A tourism tax (tasa turística) only applies in Catalonia and the Balearic Islands.

-The Generalitat de Catalunya has approved Barcelona City Council to introduce a surcharge in addition to the existing regional tax rates from 1 January 2021.
-The law allows the surcharge amount to vary up to €4 depending on the location of the accommodation, but Barcelona City Council have agreed the following fixed amounts (subject to change):
+The regional government has also approved Barcelona City Council to implement a Surcharge in addition to the regional tourist tax, set to be implemented on 1 June 2021.
+The law allows the Surcharge amount to vary up to €4 depending on the location of the accommodation, but Barcelona City Council have agreed the following fixed amounts:

 2021 – €0.75 per person per night